urfdvw/react-local-file-system/docs/logs.md

 - remove functions using handles not names, so don't need to alert on missing
 - let app level, not util level, worry about the alerts when danger actions happen

-# TODO
+# trash bin features
-- change tests to new orders
+- should be part of the hook, as need file structure.
-- file name confiliction detect
+- also, backlogged